-Confidential, voluntary reports by victims or witnesses of crime may be made by calling (215) 204-6493 (available 24 hours), by e-mail at police@temple.edu, or on Campus Safety Services' website on the "Submit a Tip" link.
+Confidential, voluntary reports by victims or witnesses of crime may be made by calling (215) 204-6493 (available 24 hours), by e-mail at police@temple.edu, or on Public Safety's website on the "Submit a Tip" link.
 You are not required to provide your identity to submit such a report.